Compactly Generated Stacks: A Cartesian Closed Theory of Topological Stacks: Introduction

 must admit local sections.
-The notion of a principal bundle makes sense without this requirement; this local triviality condition is precisely where the open cover Grothendieck topology manifests itself.
-Let us call an object that would otherwise be a principal bundle, if not for this bundle map admitting local sections, simply a principal bundle, and call one which admits local sections an \emph{ordinary} principal bundle.
-A compactly generated principal bundle is then a principal bundle whose restriction to any compact subset of $X$ is an ordinary principal bundle.
+If instead $\pi$ only admits local sections \emph{over each compact subset of $X,$} then one arrives at the definition of a compactly generated principal bundle.
 With this notion of compactly generated principal bundles, one can define a bicategory of topological groupoids in an obvious way.
 This bicategory is equivalent to compactly generated stacks.

 There is another simple way of defining compactly generated stacks.
 Given any stack $\X$ over the category of compactly generated Hausdorff spaces, it can be restricted to the category of compact Hausdorff spaces $\ch$.
-This produces a 2-functor from the 2-category of topological stacks to the 2-category of stacks over compact Hausdorff spaces.
+This produces a 2-functor from the bicategory of topological stacks to the bicategory of stacks over compact Hausdorff spaces.
 Compactly generated stacks are (equivalent to) the essential image of this 2-functor.

-Finally, the simplest description of compactly generated stacks is that compactly generated stacks are classical topological stacks (over compactly generated Hausdorff spaces) which admit a locally compact atlas.
+Finally, the simplest description of compactly generated stacks is that compactly generated stacks are classical topological stacks (over compactly generated Hausdorff spaces) which admit a locally compact Hausdorff atlas.
 In this description, the mapping stack of two spaces is usually not a space, but a stack!

 For technical reasons, neither of the three previous concepts of compactly generated stacks are put forth as the definition.
 Instead, a Grothendieck topology $\cgt$ is introduced on the category $\cg$ of compactly generated Hausdorff spaces which takes into account the compact generation of this category.
 It is in fact the Grothendieck topology induced by geometrically embedding the topos $Sh \left(\ch\right)$ of sheaves over $\ch$ into the topos of presheaves $\Sg$.
 Compactly generated stacks are defined to be presentable stacks (see Definition \ref{dfn:presentable}) with respect to this Grothendieck topology.
 The equivalence of all four notions of compactly generated stacks is shown in Section \ref{sec:tcgs}.